Andrew Johnson's drunken vice-presidential inaugural address: Johnson's vice presidency and presidency

 After the fact, Johnson "hid from the press" at the Silver Spring estate of the Blair family in Maryland.
 According to historian Hatch, "The Senate Journal shows that he presided at the session of Monday, March 6, and the correspondent of the New-York Tribune wrote his paper that the Vice-President attended the inauguration ball that evening and was especially attentive to Mrs. Lincoln; but, on March 7, Mr. Johnson was absent from the Senate and remained so throughout the session.
 It is probable that he went to Silver Spring on that day, and it is certain that he stayed there about a fortnight until after the Senate had adjourned, after the excitement over his inauguration had died down, and his health had improved."
-(Note: According to Hatch, records show that if Johnson was indeed presiding on March 6, he oversaw Henry Wilson's motion to "forthwith to remove all liquor from the Senate wing of the Capitol" whereas before "A bar well supplied was kept in an adjoining room and, thanks to an opening famous as 'the Hole in the Wall,' Senators without leaving the floor of their place of meeting could and did thoroughly moisten their parched throats.")
+(Note: According to Hatch, records show that if Johnson was indeed presiding on March 6, he oversaw Henry Wilson's motion to "forthwith to remove all liquor from the Senate wing of the Capitol".
+This resolution, which passed, was intended as a "deliberate insult to the Senate's new leader," and resulted in the closure of the Hole in the Wall bar, and "the sign over it which read EXCLUSIVELY FOR SENATORS was turned to the wall.")
 From Maryland, Johnson wrote letters explaining that had been "prostrated" by typhoid.
 Johnson made no public appearances until April 3, when he made an impromptu speech in front of a Pennsylvania Avenue hotel about the fall of the Confederate capital.
 According to the memoirs of James G. Blaine, Johnson was back in Washington again about April 9, 1865, and "when Mr. Johnson arrived from Fortress Monroe on the morning of April 10, and found the National Capital in a blaze of patriotic excitement over the surrender of Lee's army the day before at Appomattox, he hastened to the White House, and addressed to the unwilling ears of Mr. Lincoln an earnest protest against the indulgent terms conceded by General Grant."
-In 1866, a Tennessee newspaper account had it that Lincoln met with Johnson on April 11, 1865, forgoing a family carriage ride to take the meeting, and when he returned, "remarked with much apparent concern 'That miserable man; I cannot imagine the trouble he will cause during my second term of office.
+In 1866, a Tennessee newspaper account had it that Lincoln met with Johnson on April 11, 1865, forgoing a family carriage ride to take the meeting, and when he returned, "remarked with much apparent concern 'That miserable man!
+I cannot anticipate the trouble he will cause me during my second term of office.
 According to the standard account, Johnson and Lincoln supposedly did not meet again until the afternoon of April 14.
 That night John Wilkes Booth shot Lincoln in back of the head; the 16th president died at 7:22 a.m. the following day.
 Johnson's 42-day term would be the second-shortest vice-presidency in American history.